-To guide and support our students to embed these three core values, we need to reward good behaviour and address behaviours that are not in line with the school's expectations.
+To guide and support our pupils to embed these three core values, we need to reward good behaviour and address behaviours that are not in line with the School's expectations.

-Verbal praise is simple to give and highly effective and is a powerful tool, which can be used to turn around behaviour and improve students' attitudes about learning, and help build professional relationships with the students.
+Verbal praise is simple to give and highly effective and is a powerful tool, which can be used to turn around behaviour and improve pupil attitudes about learning, and help build professional relationships with the pupils.
 Focusing on rewards and praise will always reap positive outcomes.
-Issuing "Achievement Points" is as a way of rewarding student's individual achievements.
+Issuing "Achievement Points" is a way of rewarding pupils' individual achievements.